← Back to The Evidence

 Ezekiel 36:26-27 is the Bible's clearest statement that regeneration is not human achievement enabled by divine grace.
 Regeneration is divine action received by passive human recipients.

 God did not ask permission.
 He did not send a consent form.
-He reached into the chest of a rebel and replaced the engine of rebellion with an engine of love.
+He reached into a rebel, lifted out the rock that had refused Him for a lifetime, and set in the hollow a heart that beats toward home.

 Follow this to its conclusion — because most people stop one step too soon.
 If God gives the new heart, and the new heart is what produces faith, then faith itself is a gift.
 Not merely the gospel.
 Not merely the opportunity.
 The faith.
 The ability to believe.
 The willingness to trust.
 The turning of the soul toward Christ.
 All of it — His work, placed inside you the moment He removed the stone and gave you flesh.
 And if faith is a gift, then claiming credit for believing is claiming credit for the gift.
-It is the patient waking up on the table and telling everyone he performed his own surgery.
+It is the statue climbing down off its pedestal to take a bow for having sculpted itself.

-You were that patient.
-You are reading this page with a heart that was placed inside you by hands you did not hire.
-Every impulse toward God you have ever felt — every prayer that rose without planning, every sermon that broke through when you weren't ready, every moment of worship that caught you off guard and left you weeping for reasons you could not name — that was the new heart beating.
-That was the flesh doing what stone never could.
+Remember the wall from the beginning — the thing you tried to move and could not, the wanting that would not obey, the love you could not command into being.
+You spent years calling it other names.
+Stubbornness.
+A dry spell.
+Just the way I am.
+Ezekiel called it stone.
+And you were that stone.
+Every impulse toward God you have ever felt — every prayer that rose without planning, every sermon that broke through when you weren't ready, every moment of worship that caught you off guard and left you weeping for reasons you could not name — that was the new heart beating, the flesh doing what the stone never could.
+The wall is gone.
+You have been walking freely through the place where for years it stood.

-And now you are alive.
-And the beating you feel?
-That is His faithfulness, pulsing in your chest, keeping time with a promise He made before you had a name.
+And now you are flesh.
+The beating you feel is His faithfulness, keeping time in your chest with a promise He made before you had a name.

 Continue Your Journey